 Blue-crowned Trogon is fairly uncommon throughout its large range.
-They occur in lowland humid forest, particularly in várzea, and seem to prefer edges and second growth.
-Like other trogons, they forage on small arthropods and fruit, often perching motionlessly for long periods of time.
+It occurs in lowland humid forest, particularly in várzea, and seem to prefer edges and second growth.
+Like other trogons, it forages on small arthropods and fruit, often perching motionlessly for long periods of time.
 To distinguish Blue-crowned from other trogons, note especially the red belly and black tail fairly barred with white, field marks that are present in both sexes.
-Males also have a blue head and breast, whereas females are gray throughout their head, breast, and back.
-Their voice is a series of fairly high yelping notes that often crescendos in the middle.
-The of the Blue-crowned Trogon is a tunnel dug into an active arboreal termite mound.
+The male also has a blue head and breast, whereas females are gray throughout their head, breast, and back.
+The song is a series of fairly high yelping notes that often crescendos in the middle.
+The nest of Blue-crowned Trogon is a tunnel dug into an active arboreal termite mound.